 Danish makes wide use of the subject expletive der, cognate with English there.
-While the expletive routinely occupy initial position, as in the first clause of (27), VPA clauses do not allow an initial expletive (27b, c).
-Instead the VP anaphor must occur in initial position (27a):
+While the expletive routinely occupies initial position, as in the first clause of (23), VPA clauses do not allow an initial expletive (23b, c).
+Instead the VP anaphor must occur in initial position (23a):

-(27) Der skal bare [skinne overalt].
+(23) Der skal bare [skinne overalt].

 EXPL shall just shine everywhere

-Everything has to be squeaky clean.
+'Everything has to be squeaky clean.'
 (Lit.
-There must shine everywhere.)
+'There must shine everywhere.')

-a.
-Det gør der også DET does EXPL also [P137]
+''' (a) Det gør der også ...
+[P137]

+DET does EXPL also

-And it is (Lit.
-That does there too.)
+'And it is ...'
+(Lit.
+'It does there too.') '''

-b.
-Der gør det også EXPL does DET also
+- (b) \Der gør det også ...

+EXPL does DET also

-c.
-Der gør også det EXPL does DET also
+- (c) \Der gør også det ...

+EXPL does det also

-In (27b) the VP-anaphor is object shifted across the adverbial også (also) and in (27c) it is not, appearing instead in the regular position.
+In (23b) the VP anaphor is object-shifted across the adverbial også (also) and in (23c) it is not, appearing instead in the regular position.
 Either order is impossible, showing that the source of the ungrammaticality is the initial expletive, not object shift of det or lack thereof.
-The pattern in (27) follows the Fronting Generalization in (26): the undistinguished subject (expletive der), cannot occupy initial position at the expense of the VP anaphor (as it does in (27b) and (27c)), but it can surface in initial position, as in (27a), relegating the expletive subject to third position.
+The pattern in (23) follows the Fronting Generalization in (22): the undistinguished subject (expletive der), cannot occupy initial position at the expense of the VP anaphor (as it does in (23b) and (23c)), but the VP anaphor can surface in initial position, as in (23a), relegating the expletive subject to third position.

-The Fronting Generalization is not dependent on the antecedent VP having an expletive subject, as (28) shows.
-Here the antecedent clause has the contentful subject 'many misunder-standings', whereas the target clause has the expletive subject der.
-The attested order is (28a) with the VP anaphor in initial position.
-It is ungrammatical to have the expletive in initial position, whether the VP proform is object-shifted or not (28b).
+The Fronting Generalization is not dependent on the antecedent VP having an expletive subject, as (24) shows.
+Here the antecedent clause has the contentful subject 'many misunderstandings', whereas the target clause has the expletive subject der.
+The attested order is (24a) with the VP anaphor in initial position.
+It is ungrammatical to have the expletive in initial position, whether the VP proform is object-shifted or not (24b).

-- (28) Derved kunne mange misforståelser [opstå], også af følelsesmæssig art.
-[P31] thereby could many misunderstandings arise also of emotional kind In this way many misunderstandings could arise, also of an emotional nature. - a.
-Det gør der for eksempel mellem denne romans to hovedpersoner, ...
-DET does EXPL for example between this novel.POSS two main.characters As they do, for instance, between the two main characters of this novel, ... - b. \Der gør (det) for eksempel (det) ...
+(24) Derved kunne mange misforståelser opstå, også af følelsesmæssig art. thereby could many misunderstandings arise also of emotional kind [P31]

+'In this way many misunderstandings could arise, also of an emotional nature.'

+(a) Det gør der for eksempel mellem denne roman-s to DET does EXPL for example between this novel-POSS two hoved-personer, ... main-characters

+'As they do for instance between the two main characters of this novel

+'As they do, for instance, between the two main characters of this novel, $\dots$ '

+(b) \Der gør ( $\mathbf{det}$ ) for eksempel ( $\mathbf{det}$ ) ...
 EXPL does DET for example DET

-Nor is the fronting generalization specific to VP anaphora licensed by the dummy auxiliary $g \phi re$ .
-We find the same pattern with all licensing auxiliaries, exemplified for the perfect auxiliary have in (29) and the passive auxiliary blive in (30).
+Nor is the Fronting Generalization specific to VP anaphora licensed by the dummy auxiliary $g \phi r e$ .
+We find the same pattern with all licensing auxiliaries, exemplified for the perfect auxiliary have in (25) and the passive auxiliary hlive in (26).

-- (29) Da jeg åbnede døren troede jeg først at der havde [været indbrud], men ... when I opened door.DEF thought I first that EXPL had been break.in but When I opened the door, I first thought that someone had broken into the house but ... - a. det havde der heldigvis ikke.
-DET had EXPL luckily not luckily that wasn't the case. - b. \der havde (det) heldigvis ikke (det).
-EXPL had DET luckily not DET - (30) Arrangørerne håbede på at der ville blive [solgt mange billetter] og ... organizers.DEF hoped on that EXPL would become sold many tickets and The organizers hoped that tickets would sell well and ... - a. det blev der også.
-DET became EXPL also they did. - b. \der blev (det) også (det).
+(25) Da jeg åbnede dør-en troede jeg først at der havde [været indbrud], when I opened door-DEF thought I first that EXPL had been break.in men ... but

+'When I opened the door, I first thought that someone had broken into the house but...'

+- (a) det havde der heldigvis ikke.

+DET had EXPL luckily not 'luckily that wasn't the case.' - (b) \der havde (det) heldigvis ikke (det).

+EXPL had DET luckily not DET - (26) Arrangører-ne håbede på at der ville blive [solgt mange billetter] og organizers-DEF hoped on that EXPL would become sold many tickets and ...

+'The organizers hoped that tickets would sell well and ...'

+- (a) det blev der også.

+DET became EXPL also 'they did.' - (b) \der blev (det) også (det).

 EXPL became DET also DET

-$^{12}$ In the parallel examples below, I therefore collapse the regular and object-shifted order into one example with a parenthesized det in each of these positions.